Research and teaching centre

 Monitoring embryonic development

 Ex.
 Verification of the correct development of the pulmonary system of a mouse embryo.
-3D imaging (micro-CT) makes it possible to avoid the delicate and time-consuming step of dissection and preparation of serial sections.
+3D imaging (micro-CT) eliminates the delicate and time-consuming step of dissecting and preparing serial sections.

-A micro-CT image (volume 1x1x1 mm31 vx = 1 µm) corresponds to the observation of 1000 histological sections of 1 µm thickness!
+A micro-CT image (volume 1x1x1 mm31 vx = 1 µm) corresponds to the observation of 1000 histological sections 1 µm thick!